 6. Utilize work sampling: Take random observations of activities.
-Within a few sampling you can calculate the percent of time spent in each of a number of predefined quality cost categories.
+With a few sampling, you can calculate the percent of time spent in predefined quality cost categories.
 Ask employees to record the observation as prevention, appraisal, failure, or first time work.

 7. Improve allocation of total resources: For example, some engineers are part-time engaged in making product failure analyses.
 The engineering department, however, makes no provision for charging engineering time to multiple accounts.
 Ask each engineer to make an estimate of time spent on product failure analysis.
 Do this by keeping a temporary engineering activity log for several representative weeks.
 Categorized time spent due to a product failure as a failure cost.